 However, you never want the interview to think “he/she did not answer my question!” because you veered incredibly far off course.
 That will annoy them and get you points deducted, even if their faces remain friendly.

 For over 15 years CareerLove International Coaching has helped professionals around the world realize their career dreams.
 Now, what about you?
-If you enjoyed this article and want to fast-track your job search confidence, head over to CareerLove’s collection of DIY tools that put you one step ahead in the resume and job interview game.
+If you enjoyed this article and want to empower your job search, head over to CareerLove’s collection of DIY tools.